CINERGI/cinergi-enhancers/doc/doc_ingestion.md

 An application with a REST interface for document metadata and document ingestion can be used to manage document ingestion in a systematic way.
 As used by Elasticsearch and Solr a  REST web service based interface would allow flexible data management at ingestion level.
 Documents in XML, CSV or JSON formats  can be ingested through the REST API.
-The Document Ingestion Management System (DIMS) is responsible to transform the original document to JSON (if not already in JSON) , validate it, wrap it with standard document components such as processing, provenance etc and persist to MongoDB.
+The Foundry is responsible to transform the original document to JSON (if not already in JSON) , validate it, wrap it with standard document components such as processing, provenance etc and persist to MongoDB.
-For each source, first source meta-data needs to be ingested via the REST interface.

 ## Source Metadata

 The object model of the Source metadata is defined in `common` subproject `org.neuinfo.foundry.common.model.Source` class.
 The class also allows conversion to or from JSON format and has a Builder to build `Source` objects.
 Below is the JSON representation of the source metadata in MongoDB [Burak's original JSON object]